tompston/SP500_correlation/README.md

 The "correlation_all" holds the results that are based on all of the scraped info.
 The "correlation_sectors" holds the results, based on the sector in which the company operates.
+The OLS results are sorted descendingly by R_SQ (R Squared column).